-Outer Apra Harbor hosts sunken historical relics and vessels from World Wars I and II and as a result, many dive sites exist today.
+The Outer Apra Harbor hosts sunken historical relics and vessels from World War I and II and as a result, many dive sites exist today.
 The existing southward channel bend is between Jade and Western Shoals and in the vicinity of one dive site.

 The proposed action would widen the channel at the bend and require dredging.
-The area of dredging is small and dredging would likely be completed within one to two days for a specific dredge section before moving into another dredging section, based on dredging production estimates.
+The area of dredging is small and dredging would likely be completed within one to two days, based on dredging production estimates.
 A conservative assumption of a week of dredging in the area to include silt curtain set up and interruptions in work due to Inner Apra Harbor transiting traffic, would result in an adverse impact on recreation.
 This impact would be less than significant because only the Western Shoals dive site would be impacted, and there are numerous recreational dive sites in Outer Apra Harbor and around Guam that could be used as alternatives.
 The short-term duration of the construction impact would not result in dive pressure on other Guam sites.
 No recreational sites were identified in the turning basin or proposed wharf area.

-The east-west portion of the existing shipping channel in Outer Apra Harbor would be shared by the aircraft carrier and other ship traffic.
-No dredging would be required along this portion of the shipping channel.
-Dredging would result in an estimated one to two barges per day using this portion of the channel for an estimated 8 to 18 months.
-No impacts on recreational uses in Outer Apra Harbor are anticipated as there are no recreational sites located within the east -west portion of the shipping channel.

-Alternative 1 would result in less than significant impacts to offshore recreational resources during construction.
+The east-west portion of the channel in Outer Apra Harbor would be shared by the aircraft carrier and other ship traffic.
+No dredging would be required along this portion of the channel.
+Dredging would result in an estimated one to two barges per day for an estimated 8 to 18 months.
+No impacts on recreational uses in Outer Apra Harbor are anticipated.
+No recreational sites are located within the shipping channel.
+Alternative 1 would result in less than significant impacts to onshore recreational resources during construction.
 As a public awareness measure and to assist the public in planning its recreational activities near the project area, public notice of dredging activities would be provided.
 Dredging would proceed as rapidly as practicable to minimize the impact.